 An application fee equal to \$10/kW, not to exceed \$5,000, will be required for each project.
 This application fee will be paid to the Program Administrator at the time the batch is submitted.
 The application fee payment will be part of the batch submission process and the fee will be automatically calculated by the application portal.
-Fees may be paid by wire or ACH direct deposit initiated by the applicant using a unique tracking code generated by the application portal in the wire or direct deposit notes section to allow matching of deposits to batch submissions by the Administrator.
-If the Approved Vendor opts for this payment method, the batch will not be deemed submitted until the application fee is received by the Program Administrator.
+Fees may be paid by wire, check, credit card, or ACH direct deposit initiated by the applicant using a unique tracking code generated by the application portal in the wire or direct deposit notes section to allow matching of deposits to batch submissions by the Administrator.
+If the Approved Vendor opts for this payment methodapplication fee is paid by credit card or ACH, the batch will not be deemed submitted until at the time of submission.
+If the application fee is paid by wire or check, the batch will be deemed submitted once the application fee is received by the Program Administrator.
 Approved Vendors will also be offered the ability to request that the Program Administrator withdraw funds from their account via ACH or pay by credit card.
 The batch will be deemed submitted at the time of submission if either of these methods are used.
 Credit card payments will be subject to an additional fee of 2.9% of the total payment to account for credit card processing fees and will be limited to no more than \$10,000 per month per Approved Vendor.